prithv1/allenact/projects/robothor_pointnav_tutorial/README.md

 ## Config File Setup
 Now comes the most important part of the tutorial, we are going to write an experiment config file.

-Unlike a library that can be imported into python, **embodied-rl** is structured as a framework with a runner script called `ddmain.py` which will run the experiment specified in a config file.
+Unlike a library that can be imported into python, **embodied-ai** is structured as a framework with a runner script called `ddmain.py` which will run the experiment specified in a config file.
 This design forces us to keep meticulous records of exactly which settings were used to produce a particular result, which can be very useful given how expensive RL models are to train.